nhu92/Mixed-DNA-Project/05-SeventyWGSData.md

 ---

 It's the Herbarium Day.
 I found an interesting paper just published!
-[Ancient DNA is preserved in fish fossils from tropical lake sediments](https://doi.org/10.1111/mec.17159)
+[Ancient DNA is preserved in fish fossils from tropical lake sediments](https://doi.org/10.1111/mec.17159).

+---

+Continuing working on the coding.
+The current stage is to sort the statistics and output plots.
+I will think about how to make a better summarization and additionally refine the way of alignment.
+The exon alignment works fine but it takes too long to run.
+Either we could align the best model for each gene to save time for model finder process.
+Or we could try concatenate the exon and try the alignment.
+I found that exons called by exonerate are shorter than the well-aligned, which is weird to me.
+I will spend some time to explore it.